ENCCS/hpda-python/content/parallel-computing.rst

 - External libraries (NumPy, SciPy, Pandas, etc), written in C or other languages, can release the lock and run multi-threaded.
 - Most input/output releases the GIL, and input/output is slow.
-- If speed is important enough you need things parallel, you usually wouldn't use pure Python.
 - There are several Python libraries that side-step the GIL, e.g. by using *subprocesses* instead of threads.